buildbot/buildbot/master/docs/developer/master-worker.rst

 Pinging
 -------

-To ping a remote SlaveBuilder, the master calls its :meth:`print` method.
+To ping a remote Worker, the master calls its :meth:`print` method.

 Building
 --------